-The Friday Report June 8, 2018Quick wrap up of a few hot topic newsworthy stories in the supply chain logistics industry
+The Friday Report: May 18th, 2018Quick wrap up of a few hot topic newsworthy stories in the supply chain logistics industry

 Track and Trace of Romaine Lettuce and the E-Coli Outbreak

 Good news salad fans.
 The Centers for Disease Control and Prevention (CDC) is close to lifting their recommendation to dispose of romaine lettuce that may be in your refrigerator.
 Traceability efforts have revealed that the romaine lettuce involved with the incidence of toxic E-coli bacteria sickening consumers since March.

 The romaine lettuce in question, grown in Yuma Arizona has an anticipated shelf life of 21 days.

 Track and trace of the romaine lettuce and the CDC investigation revealed that the last day romaine lettuce was harvested in Yuma Arizona was April 16th.
 Since it is a fresh product and past its shelf life, it is unlikely that it is still being sold in stores or served in restaurants.
 According to the CDC, the new cases of E-coli contaminated food poisoning originated during the period of time when contaminated romaine lettuce may still have been in circulation or in consumers’ refrigerators.

 As of May 15th, 172 people in 32 states became ill from the toxic E-coli bacteria outbreak.
 One person died and 75 were hospitalized.
 20 of these suffered from kidney failure.